tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 With small boards, the process gets you up and personal with the intracicies of the baord design - which is great if one is trying to produce something startling and unique.
 I don't know how I'd go with much larger designs without added tool help.

-So far my bottom line: this is a really interesting way to build boards.
-I can't help thinking that improvements in tooling (especially WYSIWYG component selection and automated feedback of design changes) would make for something really powerful.
+So far my bottom line: this is a really liberating way to build boards, especially when you want to get creative.
+I can't help thinking that improvements in tooling (especially WYSIWYG component selection and automated feedback of design changes) would make for something really powerful that I'd want to use for even *regular* designs.

 More comments perhaps once I've got my first PCBmodE boards back, and done another design or two..